60th Fighter Squadron: Tactical Air Command

 In September 1971, the squadron was reactivated at Eglin Air Force Base, Florida as the 60th Tactical Fighter Squadron of the 33d Tactical Fighter Wing, flying the McDonnell F-4E Phantom II until transitioning to the McDonnell Douglas F-15A Eagle in the late 1970s.
 In 1979, the unit participated in the "Kadena Ready Eagle" program in which the members of the 60th trained new F-15 pilots stationed at Kadena Air Base, Japan.

 The 60th made its first combat deployment since World War II when it sent ten F-15s to Grenada in support of Operation Urgent Fury, the rescue of American medical students held in Grenada in the mid-1980s.
 The unit continued to train and until it was called upon to fly support missions for Operation Just Cause (the removal of Panamanian dictator Manuel Noriega from Panama in the early 1990s).

 Air Combat Command

 The 60th Fighter Squadron flew the F-15 Eagle and supported the various combatant commanders by providing air superiority on call.
-In September 1990, members, both maintainers and pilots, of the 60th were deployed in support of Operation Desert Storm as augmentees to its sister squadron the 58th.
+In September 1990, members, both airmen and pilots, of the 60th were deployed in support of Operation Desert Storm as augmentees to its sister squadron the 58th and 59th fighter squadrons.
 This led to the most aerial victories by any single unit since Viet Nam.
 The squadron also participated in Operation Noble Eagle following 9/11.
 It flew its last F-15 mission on 5 December 2008.
 The squadron was inactivated on 1 January 2009.

 Air Education and Training Command

 The squadron was reactivated on 20 August 2021 as the second formal training unit of the 33d Operations Group, 33d Fighter Wing.
-The 33d is assigned to the Nineteenth Air Force of AETC.
+The 33d was assigned to the Nineteenth Air Force of AETC until being reassigned to the Fifteenth Air Force of Air Combat Command in July 2026.